Introduction: Create Your First Private Roku Channel

 1. Roku Streaming Player with Software Release 2.7 or later

 2. Roku SDK (Development Kit Documentation and Sample Applications)

-3. Development Workstation with Text Editor and Terminal Application
+3. Text Editor and Terminal Application

 4. Standard Web Browser (Firefox, Internet Explorer, Chrome, Safari)